-Much of the archaeological sites recorded within the reserve date from the 18th, 19th or 20th century, including a military camp on Lodge Moor and Lodge Moor Hospital.
+Much of the archaeological sites recorded within the reserve date from the 18th, 19th or 20th century, including a military camp and training ground on Hallam Moor (SM 1417488) and Lodge Moor Hospital.
 The relative isolation of the site from Sheffield city is likely to have been a deciding factor behind the construction of these developments.